 You might also like: "How to easily generate product image variants of furniture products"

 Using ImageScripting, customers shopping for furniture online can view each piece in your collection in stunning detail, rotating, zooming in and out, and examining hidden components with ease.
 Being able to see each product at any angle, in any variation of color and style, enables customers to more easily imagine how the furniture product might appear in their own home, as well as provides a positive shopping experience.

 Knowing your audience means you’ll also be better equipped with the knowledge and tools to meet and exceed their expectations.
-Whether it’s by utilizing advanced 3D solutions online or going out of your way to develop a positive and lasting interaction with customers in a brick and mortar setting, you must focus on delivering outstanding CX at every step of the customer journey.
+Whether it’s by utilizing advanced 3D solutions online or going out of your way to developing positive and lasting interaction with customers in a brick-and-mortar setting, you must focus on delivering outstanding CX at every step of the customer journey.

 You might also like: "10 ideas to boost foot traffic in your furniture store"

 The remote workforce has been utilized heavily during the pandemic years.
 Even though it's not a necessity anymore, brands are still keen on training staff to offer remote support as they saw how it improves their overall CX.
 Plus, consumers got used to having online support wherever they go.
 While there are many advantages of having a remote workforce, it is not without its challenges either.
 Many brands don't know how to go about training staff online, which means issues with communicating effectively, fostering engagement amongst remote staff and creating a rich company culture, and monitoring employee performance.

 Solving each of these challenges is not only important to ensure that daily operations continue to function properly and productively, but also to ensure that the customer base is receiving the best possible service and attention as well.